rdegges/okta.github.io/hugo/content/blog/what-the-heck-is-oauth.md

 ---
 layout: blog_post
+title: 'What the Heck is OAuth?'
 author: mraible
 date: 2017-06-21T00:00:00Z
-description: OAuth 2.0 is a standard that apps can use to provide client applications with secure delegated access.
+description: "OAuth 2.0 is a standard that apps can use to provide client applications with secure delegated access.
 OAuth works over HTTPS and authorizes devices, APIs, servers, and applications with access tokens rather than credentials.
-OIDC adds a signed ID token and a UserInfo endpoint.
+OIDC adds a signed ID token and a UserInfo endpoint."
-tags:
-- oauth
-- authorization
-- security
-- oidc
-- openid connect
-- oauth 2.0
-- okta
-title: What the Heck is OAuth?
+tags: [oauth, authorization, security, oidc, openid connect, oauth 2.0, okta]
 ---

 There's a *lot* of confusion around what OAuth *actually is*.